zendframework/zf2-documentation/docs/languages/en/modules/zend.view.quick-start.rst

    use Zend\Mvc\Controller\AbstractActionController;
    use Zend\View\Model\ViewModel;

-   class BarController extends AbstractActionController {
+   class BazBatController extends AbstractActionController {
-       public function doSomethingAction()
+       public function doSomethingCrazyAction()
        {
            $view = new ViewModel(array(
                'message' => 'Hello world',
            ));
-           $view->setTemplate('bar/do-something');
+           $view->setTemplate('foo/baz-bat/do-something-crazy');
            return $view;
        }
    }

-This sets a "message" variable in the view model, and sets the template name "bar/do-something".
+This sets a "message" variable in the view model, and sets the template name "foo/baz-bat/do-something-crazy".
 The view model is then returned.

-Considering that in most cases, you'll likely have a template name based on the controller and action, and simply be passing some variables, could this be made simpler?
+Considering that in most cases, you'll likely have a template name based on the module namespace, controller, and action, and simply be passing some variables, could this be made simpler?
 Definitely.

 The MVC registers a couple of listeners for controllers to automate this.
 The first will look to see if you